Yeh Hai Mohabbatein SPOILER: TOO MUCH DRAMA! Ishita Rushes To Stop Mihika & Raman’s Wedding!

-Get ready for major drama on Star Plus' popular show, Yeh Hai Mohabbatein.
+Get ready for some major drama on Star Plus' popular show Yeh Hai Mohabbatein.
 As we updated our readers, Simmi is successful in brainwashing and convincing Raman to get married again.
 Mihika also gets ready to marry her jiju, Raman!

 In the previous episode, we saw how Simmi and Param arrange for Mihika and Raman's mehendi ceremony.
-Ishita is upset about Raman and Mihika's wedding and is also worried about Aliya and tries save her from murder blame.
+Ishita is upset about Raman and Mihika's wedding and is also worried about Aliya and tries save her from being blamed for murder.

-YHM Latest Update: Adi, Aliya & Ruhi Plan To Stop Mihika-Raman Wedding
+YHM Latest Update: Adi, Aliya & Ruhi Plan To Stop Mihika-Raman's Wedding

 Meanwhile, Adi, Aliya and Ruhi gang up to stop Mihika and Raman's wedding.
 They also decide to recreate Raman and Ishita's love moments, so that Raman can recalls his past.